milabuob/nirfaster-uFF/README.md

 The reason for the Mac issue: Mac automatically attaches a quarantine attribute to downloaded files, and the marked files will be checked by the Gatekeeper.
 Somehow (file I/O, possibly), Apple's gatekeeper is not very happy about my code and refuses to run.
 This checking can be bypassed by manually removing the quarantine attribute.
 You can view this by `ls -l@`, and you should see the `com.apple.quarantine` thing.

 Speed-critically functions are packed in precompiled libraries, nirfasteruff_cpu and nirfasteruff_cuda.
 The Linux and Mac versions are statically linked so there is only one file for each library, and no extra dependen is required (need testing).
 Only limited static linking could be used on Windows (e.g. the CUDA libraries), and consequently the necessary dlls are also included.
+In order to support older GPUs (sm<7.5), CUDA 12.9 was used to compile the GPU libraries, and this will remain the CUDA version we use for some time unless there is a compelling reason to upgrade.

 #### Potential pitfalls: